 The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 Provider networks may be more extensive in some areas than others.
 We cannot guarantee the availability of every specialty in all areas.
 If no PPO provider is available, or you do not use a PPO provider, the standard non-PPO benefits apply.
 However, if the services are rendered at a PPO hospital, we will pay up to the Plan allowable for services of radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists and pathologists who are not preferred providers at the preferred provider rate.
+You will be responsible for the difference between the plan allowance and the billed amount.
 In addition, providers outside the United States will be paid at the PPO level of benefits.